The Ultimate Guide on Trekking in Nepal

 Winter (December - February)

 Winter is noted for occasional snowfall at higher altitudes in the Himalayas.
 Even though it gets colder at night, it often offers a sunny morning/blue sky and moderately fewer trekkers on the trail.
-Picking a trekking package in the winter should be done wisely, as climbing and crossing high passes trips won't be a perfect alternative.
+Picking a trekking package in the winter should be done wisely, as climbing and crossing high passes trips will not be a perfect alternative.
 Nevertheless, trek-like Everest Base Camp, Annapurna Panorama, Annapurna Dhaulagiri, Annapurna Sanctuary, Short Everest Treks, and so forth should be possible even in winter.

 Spring (March-May)